When you're starting with Data Studio, it's a little difficult to know what should be a dimension and what should be a metric.

-*Dimensions describe or categorize the data. *****When you add dimensions to a chart, the data is organized by those dimensions.
+*Dimensions describe or categorize the data.
+When you add dimensions to a chart, the data is organized by those dimensions.
 In a chart, you can use dimensions to categorize data.
-Campaign Name, Product ID, and Country are just a few examples of dimensions you may use to categorize data in a chart.
+Campaign Name, Product ID, and Country are just a few examples of dimensions you might use to categorize data.
 A dimension can be any sort of data, including a column of unaggregated numbers.

-Metrics are values which measure dimensions.
-In general you might imagine that metrics are numeric values but they can be currencies or ratios as well.
-Another way of saying this is that a metric is the outcome of applying an aggregation to a set of values is a metric.
-That aggregation could come from the underlying data collection, or it could be the consequence of applying an aggregate function, such as COUNT(), SUM(), or AVG().
+Metrics are values that measure dimensions.
+In general, you might imagine that metrics are numeric values but they can be currencies or ratios as well.
+Another way of saying this is that a metric is the outcome of applying an aggregation to a group of values.
+That aggregation could be the result of the underlying data collection, or it could be the result of applying an aggregate function, such as COUNT(), SUM(), or AVG(), to the underlying data ().

 Since we are here, let's check what are other field types.
 There are calculated fields and parameters.
 We will examine them more in the future.

 They're fields you make by manipulating your data with functions, operators, and/or branching logic.
-Depending on the formula's output, a calculated field displays as metric or dimension.
+Depending on the formula's output, a calculated field is displayed as a metric or dimension.
 More on this can be found here.

-Eventually all of us will use calculated fields.
+Eventually, all of us will use calculated fields.
 They work like a magic when you want to combine variables from 2 different data sources.
-For example you might want to see your total ad spend from Facebook and Google Ads, calculated field will sum your costs in to one field.
+For example, you might want to see your total ad spend from Facebook and Google Ads, the calculated field will sum your costs into one field.

 User-defined data is saved in parameters.
 When creating reports and data sources, you may use parameters, such as a BigQuery custom query parameter, to tailor or personalize them based on user input or variables described in the underlying data set.

-For example you want to include your monthly ad spend budget into your dashboard.
-You can create a parameter which carries your budget - let's say $5000 - and stores as a constant value.
+For example, you want to include your monthly ad spend budget in your dashboard.
+You can create a parameter that carries your budget - let's say $5000 - and stores it as a constant value.
 When creating charts, you can use this parameter to show as is, or include it into a calculated filed formula.
 For more on parameters, you can check this tutorial.